 Oggetto:

 Programma

-The class will be divided into three main, mutually interconnected sections.
+The course will be structured into four, interconnected sections:

+Oggetto: